 Yoast is the most downloaded SEO plugin in the WordPress plugin repository.
-Although it is a great plugin, it has been frustrating users with bugs, frequent updates, etc.
+Although Yoast is a great plugin, it has been frustrating users with bugs, frequent updates, etc.

-WordPress content management is not too complicated.
-The job of an SEO plugin is to allow users to add noindex, custom title, meta description, and canonical tags in the pages.
+The WordPress content management system is not too complicated.
+The job of an SEO plugin is to allow users to add noindex, custom title, meta description, and canonical tags to the pages.
 Yoast, in the last few years, has received several unnecessary features.
-Its developers roll out a new version of plugin frequently.
+Its developers roll out a new version of the plugin frequently.
 Although the updates are launched to fix the bugs, they may scare users especially if their website is an important source of revenue for them.

 If you’re looking for a simpler and lightweight alternative to Yoast and other SEO plugins, go through the review of The SEO Framework plugin we’ve shared below.